 By 2000, PSLawNet’s membership had grown to more than 180 U.S. law schools and seven Canadian law schools.
 This evolution from its inception at just one law school led NYU in 2003 to decide that it was time for PSLawNet to be housed with an organization serving a more national audience.
 Many organizations were interested in acquiring PSLawNet, and NYU and PSLawNet’s Executive Council deliberated at some length before unanimously selecting NALP as its new home.
 The strong consensus was that NALP had the unique resources and energy necessary to sustain the tradition of excellence embodied by PSLawNet.

 Since moving to NALP, the project begun at NYU has continued to grow and improve.
 Indeed, in August 2012 PSLawNet underwent not only an upgrade but also a ground-up redesign and rebranding: PSLawNet became PSJD, the Public Service Jobs Directory.
-This latest evolution includes enhanced search functionality, a redesigned career resource database, and more.
+The 2012 evolution included enhanced search functions, a redesigned career resource database, and more.
 More recently, the site received a variety of updates in 2019 bringing it fully into the era of the semantic web and changing its look and feel to reinforce its status as a NALP initiative.